insin/cookdandbombd-ignore-topics/README.md

 ## Other Tweaks

-By default, this extension also hides topic page number links in the Recent Unread Topics view.
+By default, this extension also hides topic page number links in the Recent Unread Topics view and makes topic links go to the first unread post (when available).

-This can be configured in its options:
+These can be configured in its options:

 | Firefox | Chrome |
 |:-------:|:------:|